By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Meth babies are often born prematurely with low birth weight also.
 Yes given good care, they put on the weight and mature also.
 But unlike Crack babies, the Meth children do not seem to be outgrowing their problems.

 Now in all fairness and the interest of honesty here, pregnant women who knowingly use meth during pregnancy are not the largest part of the problem.

 The injury done to the unborn by the mother’s use of drugs depends on the point in the pregnancy at which the mother consumes the drugs.
 A whole lot of damage gets done during the first trimester of pregnancy when women do not yet know they are pregnant.
 This is particularly an issue for young women who may underestimate the chance of getting pregnant for the first time.

 We should also remember that no matter how serious the damage which was done to the unborn by meth or cocaine, there is another drug that is doing more damage.
-One drug alone account for more than half of all the avoidable birth defects – and that one drug is – Alcohol.
+One drug alone accounts for more than half of all the avoidable birth defects – and that one drug is – Alcohol.

 Kratom use is picking up in the U. S.